librosa/librosa/docs/tutorial.rst

 More examples
 ~~~~~~~~~~~~~

-More example scripts are provided in the `example gallery <https://librosa.github.io/librosa_gallery/>`_.
+More example scripts are provided in the :ref:`advanced examples <advanced>` section.